modo-github/galactic-weather-clock/README.md

 ### What is it?

-*This is a slimmed down version of Raphaël Velt's clock.
+This is a slimmed down version of Raphaël Velt's clock.
-*I felt their version was a bit to busy.
+I felt their version was a bit to busy.
-*Removed
-* - birds, scrolling updates, hearts
+### Removed
+* Birds,
+* Scrolling updates
+   Hearts

+### Added
-*
+* Feels like temprature
-*Added
-* - Feels like temprature, formatting of code
+* Formatting of code

 A Micropython script for Pimoroni's Galactic Unicorn [buy from Pimoroni shop](https://shop.pimoroni.com/products/galactic-unicorn) that shows a clock as well as the current weather.